sigp/lighthouse/README.md

 	  - `protobuf`: required for protobuf serialization (gRPC).
 	  - `cmake`: required for building protobuf
    6. Navigate to the working directory.
+   7. Install [Large File Support](https://git-lfs.github.com/) (required for EF tests submodule), then run `git submodule init`
-   7. Run the test by using command `cargo test --all`.
+   8. Run the test by using command `cargo test --all`.
 By running, it will pass all the required test cases.
         If you are doing it for the first time, then you can grab a coffee in the meantime.
 Usually, it takes time to build, compile and pass all test cases.
 If there is no error then it means everything is working properly and it's time to get your hands dirty.
         In case, if there is an error, then please raise the [issue](https://github.com/sigp/lighthouse/issues).
         We will help you.
-   8. As an alternative to, or instead of the above step, you may also run benchmarks by using the command `cargo bench --all`
+   9. As an alternative to, or instead of the above step, you may also run benchmarks by using the command `cargo bench --all`

 ##### Note: